T1me2/TeamAmazing3/README.md

 #### Do more car accidents happen at night or during the day?
 To analyze this question we used our data on car accidents in 2021 and visualized it in a pie chart.
 From the graph shown below, we can tell that most car accidents happen in day time 65.8%.
-Other 34.2% of car accidents happen at night.
-This might be because there are more cars in the daytime than at night, also there is less traffic at night than in the daytime.
+The other 34.2% of car accidents happen at night.
+This might be due to there being more cars on the road during the daytime than at night.
+Most people are driving to work during the daytime as well and may feel more rushed than people who drive at night.

 ![image](https://user-images.githubusercontent.com/111404552/201559149-b0778d9b-4fdd-409e-989a-37bc1fc5f2f6.png)